 - brown rice syrup

 Here’s a look at the process involved in making this recipe for your family.
+Scroll down to the bottom of this post for the full information.

 - Mix the dry ingredients together in a large bowl.